go1com/go1-coding-challenge/quiz-results/quiz-results.md

 Quiz Results
 ============

 Go1 supports learners completing quizzes on subjects they are learning.
-For this challenge, we'll focus on multiple-choice format quizzes (each answer to the quiz is one of A, B, C or D).
+For this challenge, we'll focus on quizzes that only have multiple-choice questions, but each question only has one correct answer, and learner can only select single answer (each answer to the question is one of A, B, C or D).

 For this challenge, we'll be looking at the quality of a given quiz.
-The dataset contains a list of correct answers and a list of anonymised learner answers.
+The dataset contains a list of correct answers (for all questions in quiz) and a list of anonymised learner answers.

 We're interested in finding out about what's the easiest question in the quiz.
 The easiest question is question most learners get correct.